 Make your own way to the hotel.
 The rest of the day is left free to explore Vienna at your leisure.
 It is a metropolis with unique charm, vibrancy and flair.
 It boasts outstanding infrastructure, is clean and safe, and has all of the culture, architecture and inspiration that you could wish for in this wonderful part of Europe.
 Highlights that you may consider include visits to the grand Schonbrunn Palace, Sigmund Freud Museum and a tour in the Vienna State Opera House.
 Don't miss a visit to one of the many wonderful coffee shops to enjoy the typical cake Sachertorte! **

 This morning you receive your bikes before setting off on your first day of riding.
 On leaving Vienna the route takes you through extensive flood plains, which have turned into small ponds offering a rich habitat to countless species of birds, animals and insects.
 You will follow the Donauinsel, a long, thin island and continue to one of Austria's most important archaeological sites, the Roman remains at Petronell-Carnuntum.
 Much of the track is gravel/grit but is comfortable to ride on.
-You end your day in the pretty capital city of Bratislava, and there are plenty of options for a hearty meal and a drink after your ride.
+You end your day in Slovakia's pretty capital city of Bratislava, where there are plenty of options for a hearty meal and a drink after your ride.
+Cycle approx. 68km

-Today you follow the flat cycling route as it takes you through the outstanding natural surroundings of the island between the Danube and the Mosoni Duna (Small Danube).
+Today you follow a flat cycling route as it takes you through the outstanding natural surroundings of the island between the Danube and the Mosoni Duna (Small Danube).
 Make a stop to see Hedervar Castle, located in the middle of protected parkland.
 Arrive in the charming colourful town of Gyor with time to take in the many sights and breathtaking historic centre.
+Cycle approx. 41km

-The cycle ride today follows a gently rolling landscape towards Bony, ending in Komarom.
+Today's ride follows a gently rolling landscape towards Bony, ending in Komarom.
 It is possible to take a detour to Babolna, a well cultivated town with a beautiful inner city, famous for the National Stud horses which are bred in the inner courtyards.
-The final part of the route takes you back to the Danube and onwards to the divided town of Komarom/Komarno, where you can enjoy a relazing spa visit if you wish!
+The final part of the route takes you back to the Danube and onwards to the divided town of Komarom/Komarno, where you can enjoy a relaxing spa visit if you wish!
+Cycle approx. 55km

-All breakfasts are included in the price.
-Breakfast: Continental style buffet breakfast.
-Lunch and Dinner (not included): there are numerous restaurants along the route with a selection of menus of two or more courses and the route notes will provide more details to help you decide.
+All breakfasts are included. *Breakfast*: Continental style buffet breakfast. *Lunch and Dinner:* there are numerous restaurants along the route with a selection of menus of two or more courses and the route notes will provide more details to help you decide.
 Self-guided cycling also lends itself really well to picnics.
 You can stop wherever you please, in a spot that suits you and eat your lunch taking in your chosen view.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.